-- Severely underfunded crisis (HRP 2022 only 14% funded as of August 2022).
-Additional short and long-term financial support is required. - Advocating with other services and donors for increased engagement in Haiti is necessary. - Promote additional nutritional assessments to have sufficient information of the nutrition status of children under the age of 5. - Concerns related to the accelerated devaluation of the currency against the dollar and the high cost of living have a great impact on the amount of cash transfers and it is therefore necessary to monitor the markets and adapt ECHO intervention in coordination with the Cash Working Group.

-Maximising Nexus with the EU Delegation under the upcoming EDF de-committed funds allocation to improve coordination via a joint analysis of needs to promote complementarities at geographical level, be support shock responsive, and ensure the implementation of social protection and anticipatory actions.
+- Underfunded crisis (HRP 2022 only 42% funded as of December 2022).
+Additional short and long-term financial support is required. - Advocating with other services and donors for increased engagement in Haiti is necessary. - Promote additional nutritional assessments to have sufficient information of the nutrition status of children under the age of 5. - Concerns related to the accelerated devaluation of the currency against the dollar and the high cost of living have a great impact on the amount of cash transfers and it is therefore necessary to monitor the markets and adapt ECHO intervention in coordination with the Cash Working Group. - Maximising Nexus with the EU Delegation to improve coordination via a joint analysis of needs to promote complementarities at geographical level, be support shock responsive, and ensure the implementation of social protection and anticipatory actions.